-Earlier I turned the corner, the sleepy morning had casts its fog
+Earlier I had turned the corner, the sleepy morning had cast its fog

 embracing the buildings, concealing the rivers and folding its breath